Quantum-Software-Development/5-cybersecurity-social-engineering-fii-marketing-intelligence-platform/README.md

 <!-- ========= START NOTE ========= -->
 > [!WARNING]
 >
+> <br>
 > ⚠️ Projects may be publicly shared when permitted.
 > The focus is on applied, hands-on learning with real datasets in AI governance and security contexts.
-> All sensitive content remains protected in private repositories when required.
+> All sensitive content remains protected in private repositories when required.  <br><br>
+>
+> ⚠️ Disclaimer
+> Plataforma exclusivamente educacional e analítica.
+Não constitui recomendação de investimento.

 <br><br>